cardinalitypuzzles/cardboard/dev-guide.md

 Though our development repo is this GitHub repo ([cardinalitypuzzles/cardboard](https://github.com/cardinalitypuzzles/cardboard)), to deploy to Heroku, you need to push the latest code to the Heroku Git server.
 To do so, you need to be added as a collaborator for the Heroku app first.
 Please message one of the collaborators on this project to be added.

-Once you've been added as a collaborator for the cardboard Heroku app, you can deploy changes by following [this guide](https://devcenter.heroku.com/articles/git).
+Once you've been added as a collaborator for the Cardboard Heroku app, you can deploy changes by following [this guide](https://devcenter.heroku.com/articles/git).
 Install Git and the Heroku CLI.
 Then run

 ```
 heroku login